jmalloc/grit/README.md

 Grit is the logical evolution of those original scripts into a standalone project that handles multiple Git sources and Go's peculiarities.
-It's hacked together, there are no tests, and there are other more general solutions for navigating your filesystem; but this works for me, and I've published it on GitHub in case it works for you too.
+It's hacked together, there are no tests, and there are other more general solutions for navigating your filesystem; but this works for me.
+I've published it to GitHub in case it works for you too.

 ## How?